mnylc/mnylc.github.io/pages/services/hlsp.md

 available, established need, and current expenditure levels.
 The Collection Development grant may be used by HLSP member libraries to purchase either online or print materials that grow and support their local collections.

-<a href="https://www.surveymonkey.com/r/PVQTTKF" target="_blank">Applications</a> are currently open, and the deadline for this grants is Friday, December 21, 2018.
+Applications are currently closed and will reopen December 2019.

 ## Technology Grants
 Each year, METRO receives funding to support technology needs in hospital libraries.
 Grants are available to members of METRO's Hospital Library Services Program.
 Applications are reviewed by an ad-hoc committee drawn from the HLSP Advisory Council.